Working Mothers and Breastfeeding

 Get a good quality pump for efficiently removing milk during a workday.
 These days electric pumps are available which allow you to express milk from both breasts at the same time quickly.

-Express your milk with the support of the people working with you at a private lactation room or any other room with a door and an electrical outlet so that electric breast pump may be used if needed without any intruders barging in.
-Restrooms should not be used for they are too small and usually unsanitary.
+Express your milk with the support of the people working with you at a private lactation room or any other room with a door and an electrical outlet so that an electric breast pump may be used if needed without any intruders barging in.
+Restrooms should not be used because they are too small and usually unsanitary.

 Sometimes, despite being fed regularly during the day, the baby starts nursing more often at night.
 This is called “reverse cycling”.
 This may be because the baby craves closeness with you and being held calms him.